priprueter/currdev_unit_plan-sonic-pi-gen-music/README.md

   - Use_random_seed
   - Discuss concept of pseudo random
   - Time.now.to_i
+**Standards**
+- 7-8.CT.1

+3. Manipulating data structures
+  - Identify ways to manipulate a sequence of numbers
+  - Introduce methods for manipulating data structures
+  - Provide randomized input to methods
+**Standards**
+- 7-8.CT.1

+4. Looping through data structures of different lengths
+  - Identify issues with basic looping structures
-3. Randomization of data structures
+  - Finding length of data structures = .length **Standards**
-  - Shuffling order of all values (.shuffle and other ring chains)
-  - Choose a random value (.choose)
-  - Choose a random index (rand_i)
+- 7-8.CT.8
+- 7-8.CT.9

-4. Conditional Statements
+5. Conditional Statements
-  - If / Else / Else If
   - Single Line if statements
-  - Randomizing conditions
+  - Storing randomized output in variables
   - Nested conditionals

-5. Possible Outputs (Beyond notes and rhythms)
+**Standards**
+- 7-8.CT.7
+- 7-8.CT.8
+- 7-8.CT.9

+6. Other applications of Randomized output
   - Duration
+  - Sample Parameters
+**Standards**
-  - Samples
+- 7-8.CT.4
-  - Fx parameters
+- 7-8.CT.7

-6. Generative project Roll out
+7. Generative project Roll out
   - This piece should be ongoing (no definitive end)
   - It should slightly change over time
   - Changes should be influenced by some type of random events
   - Students should be able to explain how their program works including what methods of randomization they used, where that randomization is passed into their program and how the randomization affects the output of their program.

-7. Intro to AI discussion
-  - Group discussions on AI website homework
-  - Training Data
-  - Machine Learning
-  - What it is and what it isn’t

-8. Data Issues
-  - Types of Data (audio vs MIDI)
-  - Collecting Data (Data sets vs Making your own)

-9. AI for Hire (proprietary software)
-  - Making Music for commercial use
-  - Making Custom music for you
-  - Making Music for creative use

-10. Ethics Issues
+**Standards**
-  - Originality
+- 7-8.DL.4
-  - Outsourcing Human creativity
+- 7-8.CT.4
-  - Collecting data
+- 7-8.CT.6
-  - Authenticity of data
+- 7-8.CT.7
-  - Curation
+- 7-8.CT.8

-11. Culminating Discussion / Socratic Seminar

 ---